Profile of Chateau Mouton-Rothschild

 Opulent, luxurious, exotic, powerful – the list of adjectives used to describe Mouton-Rothschild are rarely imbued with subtlety.
 Yet there is no chicanery or exaggeration in claiming that this property is the most spectacularly opulent of all the Pauillac First-Growths.
 Critics are unanimous: tasted blind, Mouton-Rothschild often wears the guise of a Napa Cabernet, with powerful and exotic aromas of chocolate, coffee, damson, cigar box, and cedarwood.
 If collectors and Bordeaux aficionados desperately seek voluptuousness, toastiness, a healthy exoticism, and silky tannins, then Mouton should be their first choice.

 However, despite its generous fruit profile and impressive weight, Mouton-Rothschild is quintessential Pauillac.
-The estate boasts a rich and colorful history – like the signature Grand Vin, Mouton-Rothschild has never hidden in obscurity or in the shadows.
-The name of the property derives from the French word ‘motte,’ which simply means mound, referring to the famous gravel croupes.
+The estate boasts a rich and colorful history – like the signature Grand Vin, Mouton-Rothschild has never hidden in obscurity or the shadows.
+The property’s name derives from the French word ‘motte,’ meaning mound, referring to the famous gravel croupes.
 History records that Joseph de Brane purchased the land in the early 18th century; by the end of that century, the wine was fetching prices equivalent to the best Second Growths.
 The Brane family decided to sell Mouton in 1830, and a Parisian banker called Isaac Thuret purchased the estate.
 Unfortunately, Thuret did little to improve the reputation of Mouton and decided to dispose of the vineyards in 1853.

-But most importantly, this remarkable family was determined to prove that Mouton-Rothschild was a First Growth in everything but official classification.
-Baron Philippe achieved what no other owner had ever done – he petitioned the French authorities to reclassify Mouton-Rothschild as a First-Growth.
-In 1855, the estate was classified as a Second-Growth, hardly a lackluster ranking, but nevertheless, it rankled with the baron.
-He doggedly pursued his campaign for promotion, which was no easy task considering the intransigence of the French bureaucracy.
+Most importantly, this remarkable family was determined to prove that Mouton-Rothschild was the First Growth in everything but official classification.
+Baron Philippe achieved what no other owner had ever done – petitioning the French authorities to reclassify Mouton-Rothschild as a First-Growth.
+In the 1855 Classification, the estate was classified as a Second-Growth, hardly a lackluster ranking, but nevertheless, it rankled with the baron.
+He doggedly pursued his promotion campaign, which was no easy task considering the intransigence of the French bureaucracy.
 However, his perseverance finally paid off in 1973.
 Jacques Chirac, then minister of agriculture, signed a decree elevating Mouton to the ranks of Premier Cru.
 The response of the baron has echoed through history: “Premier je suis.
 Second je fus.
 Mouton ne change.”
 Or, in other words – “First I am.
 Second I was.
 Mouton will not change.”

 Wines produced